kauwelab/PolyRiskScore/static/downloadables/docs/_build/html/_sources/index.rst.txt

 Format
 ------

 The GWAS summary statistics file to be uploaded **must** be in the correct format.
 It should be either a .tsv or a .txt tab separated file, or a zipped .tsv or .txt.
-The following columns are required and must be included in the file's header line: Study ID, Trait, Rsid, Chromosome, Position, Risk Allele, Odds Ratio, and P-value.
+The following columns are required and must be included in the file's header line: Study ID, Trait, RsID, Chromosome, Position, Risk Allele, Odds Ratio, and P-value.
 Additional optional columns that will be included if present are: Citation and Reported Trait.
 Column order does not matter and there may be extra columns present in the file.
 Required and optional header names must be exact.

-If more than one odds ratio exists for an Rsid in a study, the odds ratio and corresponding risk allele with the most significant p-value will be used.
+If more than one odds ratio exists for an rsID in a study, the odds ratio and corresponding risk allele with the most significant p-value will be used.
 Additonally, though we perform strand flipping on GWAS summary statistics data we use from the GWAS Catalog, we do not perform strand flipping on uploaded data.
 Please ensure that your data is presented on the correct strand.

 *NOTE: If a GWAS data file is specified, risk scores will only be calculated on that data.
 No association data from the PRSKB will be used.
 Additionally, the optional params -t, -k, -i, -e, and -g will be ignored.*